gcallah/hambone/chaps/chap3.md

 friends and making fools of them.
 So, better you just become one of them Holy Spirit ladies."

-Hampton again began to leave, but, as though he had an episode of Colombo running through his head, again turned back.
+Hampton again began to leave, but, as though he had an episode of _Columbo_ running through his head, again turned back.

 "I know about you shine-eye girls: you can't accept the face our Lord done give